The Circular Fashion Innovation Network (CFIN) evaluates the UK’s circular fashion progress in new report

 Sustainable Manufacturing

-Advanced technologies such as AI, automation and robotics could put the UK in the position to drive sustainable change across apparel and textile manufacturing.
-The interim report also identifies the opportunity to align UK manufacturing capacity with volume demand, which could reduce reliance on imports and enhance the ability of the sector to respond to market trends.
+Leveraging advanced technologies such as AI, automation and robotics could put the UK in a position to lead sustainable change across apparel and textile manufacturing.
+In addition, the CFIN interim report identifies the opportunity to align UK manufacturing capacity with volume demand, which could reduce reliance on imports and enhance the ability of the sector to respond to market trends.
 Next steps include:

 Recycling Infrastructure

 Gavin Graveson, Senior Executive VP at Veolia (Northern Europe) leads the Recycling Infrastructure theme.
-The UK generates 1.45 million tonnes of post-consumer textiles.
+The UK generates 1.45 million tonnes of post-consumer textiles which must be managed sustainably.
 To increase textile-to-textile recycling and address the need for sustainable management of non-rewearable textiles, CFIN is developing a National Textile Recycling Infrastructure Plan.

 Automated sorting technologies, innovative textile recycling processes and other technical advancements could help change the sector’s capabilities.
 Next steps include: